 “If they have more than two E’s, for instance they will be ineligible immediately until they bring their grades up.
 However, we haven’t had any instances with students up to this point,” Wells said.

-Sports are an avenue for a number students to continue not only their playing careers but their educational careers at the next level as well.
+Sports are an avenue for a number students to continue not only their playing careers, but their educational careers at the next level.
 Those not able to make it athletically set up their future with what they do in the classroom.

-“I always like to say that athletics is more of an opportunity for students to partake in a whole-school experience and academics will obviously take them much further because they need those academic skills to be successful in life,” said Wells.
+“I always like to say that athletics is more of an opportunity for students to partake in a whole-school experience and academics will obviously take them much further because they need those academic skills to be successful in life,” Wells said.

 But even with the recent academic success East Lansing High School has had with its teams, Hunt knows it will always be an ongoing process to reach higher.